 Closing a bank account for someone who has died

 What happens to a bank account after the account owner has died depends on several factors, including whether it’s a joint account and whether a beneficiary is named.
-Generally, after the death of a sole account owner, the financial institution will close the account and release funds to either a beneficiary or an executor — the person designation to carry out the terms of deceased’s will.
+Generally, after the death of a sole account owner, the financial institution will close the account and release funds to either a beneficiary or an executor — the person designated to carry out the terms of the deceased’s will.
 But there are some important caveats to consider that could affect the process.

 Jointly held accounts